nestorSag/mlops-lite/README.md

 2. `get_data()` should output a testing slice of the data whenever `TEST_ENV=True`.
 Model registration into MLFlow Model Registry should be skipped based on this variable too.

+## Model retraining

+Model retraining can be triggered from the local development environment using `make` rules, or by triggering a GitHub actions job.
+The latter is recommended to avoid uncommited code leaking into registered models.
+The retrained model is added as a new version of the project in MLFlow Model Registry.

 ## Model deployment

-Model deployment can be triggered from the local development environment using `make` rules, or by triggering a GitHub actions job.
-The latter is recommended to avoid uncommited code leaking into deployed models.
+Just as model retraining, this can be done sing `make` rules, or by triggering a GitHub actions job.
 When a model is deployed, an [AWS SageMaker endpoint](https://docs.aws.amazon.com/sagemaker/latest/dg/realtime-endpoints.html) is created for live prediction.
 This can be used for batch prediction as well.

 ## Model monitoring